 About the Author of Writing for Results

-Rob Parkinson has 32 years of experience in management communications — gained as a consultant, an instructor, a manager, an editor and a writer in both government and the private sector.
-He specialized in briefings for senior executives for 11 years, including six years as the editor for the Deputy Minister of Natural Resources, Government of Canada.
+Rob Parkinson has over 35 years of experience in management communications — gained as a consultant, an instructor, a manager, an editor and a writer in both government and the private sector.

 Rob began to develop Writing for Results in 1978, while he was teaching business writing courses for employees of Bell Canada, Canada's largest telecommunications corporation.
 He has been refining and expanding the book ever since.